LEAF Mobile Subsidiary, East Side Games, Announces... | INN

-LEAF Mobile Inc. announces its subsidiary company, East Side Games Inc. has entered into a publishing and IdleKit partnership agreement with Mighty Kingdom Games PTY Ltd. for the global release of a mobile game on iOS and Android .
-Mighty Kingdom was established in 2010 and since then has released more than 50 games, with more than 50 million downloads, and has worked with major IP licensing partners such as Disney …
+LEAF Mobile Inc. announces its subsidiary company, East Side Games Inc. has entered into a publishing and IdleKit partnership agreement with TinyRex Games for the global release of three mobile games on iOS and Android .
+All three games will be developed in-house by TinyRex, leveraging ESG’s proven IdleKit technology, and will be published by ESG.
+The first game will be based on The Wizard of Oz and is expected to …

-LEAF Mobile Inc. (TSX: LEAF) (” LEAF ” or the ” Company “) announces its subsidiary company, East Side Games Inc. (” ESG “), has entered into a publishing and IdleKit partnership agreement with Mighty Kingdom Games PTY Ltd. (” Mighty Kingdom “) for the global release of a mobile game on iOS and Android (the ” Partnership “).
+LEAF Mobile Inc. (TSX: LEAF) (” LEAF ” or the ” Company “) announces its subsidiary company, East Side Games Inc. (” ESG “), has entered into a publishing and IdleKit partnership agreement with TinyRex Games (” TinyRex “) for the global release of three mobile games on iOS and Android (the ” Partnership “).

-Mighty Kingdom was established in 2010 and since then has released more than 50 games, with more than 50 million downloads, and has worked with major IP licensing partners such as Disney and the LEGO Group.
-This is the first collaboration between Mighty Kingdom and ESG.
-The Partnership is a single game multi-year publishing and IdleKit agreement between the two companies.
-The game will be developed in-house by Mighty Kingdom and leverage IdleKit’s proven technology.
-The game is based on a well-known science fiction franchise which will be announced at a later date and is expected to launch in 2022.
+All three games will be developed in-house by TinyRex, leveraging ESG’s proven IdleKit technology, and will be published by ESG.
+The first game will be based on The Wizard of Oz and is expected to launch world-wide in 2022 with the remaining games to follow shortly thereafter.
 Terms of the partnership are subject to confidentiality obligations.

 IdleKit is ESG’s core software technology.
 This internally developed proprietary game framework for building narrative driven idle games allows for a material decrease in the typical build to launch timeline for mobile games developed on the platform.
 This platform is not only utilized by ESG, but is also open to third party developers on a partnership basis.